bzgeb/osc-clj/README.md

     (osc-send client "/foo/bar/baz 1 2 "three")

-### OSC Server

-The `osc-clj` server allows you to receive OSC messages by listening on a specific port.
-You may then register method handlers and/or listeners with the server which may be triggered by incoming messages.

-Create new server with `osc-server`:

-    (def server (osc-server 9800))

-#### OSC Listeners

-`osc-clj` servers support both listeners and handlers.
-Listeners are fns you register which will be triggered for each and every incoming message.
-The fn must accept one argument - the message to receive.
-Each listener may also be associated with a unique key which allows you to individually remove it at a later time.

-Here we use `osc-listen` to add a generic listener that will print *all* incoming OSC messages to std-out.
-We also specify the key `:debug`:

-    (osc-listen server (fn [msg] (println "Listener: " msg)) :debug)

-To remove the listener simply call:

-    (osc-rm-listener server :debug)

-`osc-clj` also supplies the fn `osc-rm-all-listeners` which will remove all listeners on the specified server.

 #### OSC Method Handlers

 Handlers are registered with an OSC path such as /foo/bar - they are only triggered if the path of the incoming OSC message matches the registered path.
 Only one handler may be registered with any given path.